NirantK/nirantk.github.io/content/conduct.md

 1. Share Knowledge freely.
 If you have a question, ask it.
 [Don't Ask to Ask, Just Ask](https://dontasktoask.com/), If you have an answer, share it.
 Don't be afraid to ask questions, and don't be afraid to share your knowledge.

 1. Be respectful of others' time.
 If you have a question, try to find the answer yourself before asking.
 If you have an answer, try to find the question yourself before answering.
 If you are unable to find the answer or question, ask it.
 If you are unable to find the answer or question, share it.

+1. Lastly, this is a dictatorship or fiefdom.
+You're free to express disagreement but do not expect admins to adhere to your desires, or even public pressure.